Using The Text/HTML Editor: Atto

 Equation Editor

-For adding formatted math equations for maximum clarity/ideal layout without having to draw them by hand, use the Equation Editor to convert TeX code to an automatically generated image that is accessible to a number of screen readers.
+The Equation editor button inserts formatted math equations into your content.
+The Equation Editor will to convert TeX code to an image that is accessible to a number of screen readers.

 Appearance: